RayPS/node-red-contrib-pushover/README.md

 - `msg.priority`: -2/-1/1/2, [see explain](https://pushover.net/api#priority)
 - `msg.device`: Default for all device if not provided.
 Separated by a comma
 - `msg.sound`: Name of the notification sound, [see the list](https://pushover.net/api#sounds)
+- `msg.timestamp`: A unix timestamp to specific the date time of your notification

 See <a href="https://pushover.net/api" target="_new">Pushover.net</a> for more details.